Tekkieware/decodex-backend/README.md

 docker compose down
 ```

----

----

 ## Notes

 - Ensure the `OPEN_ROUTER_API_URL` environment variable is set, or the AI-powered analysis features will not work.
-- The backend automatically integrates with the [DeCodeX Frontend](https://github.com/Tekkieware/decodex) when both are running.

----

 ---